Core Idea

 Csikszentmihalyi, Mihaly (1975).
 Beyond Boredom and Anxiety: Experiencing Flow in Work and Play.
 Jossey-Bass.

-- Flow channel model: boredom as the state that results when skill exceeds challenge; theoretical foundation for why high-skill engineers are most at risk
+- Flow channel model: boredom as the state that results when skill exceeds challenge

 -